Curious About Geothermal Heat Pumps in Lansdale? Trust Our HVAC Specialists to Answer Questions

 Types of Geothermal Systems

-- Closed-Loop Systems — The go-to choice for most homes relying on geothermal cooling and heating!
-These systems come in horizontal, vertical, or pond/lake loop configurations.
-Your property’s size and HVAC needs will determine the best unit for you.
+- Closed-Loop Systems — The most widely used type for geothermal cooling and heating!
+They come in horizontal, vertical, and pond/lake loops.
+The best unit for you will depend on the property size.

 Call Us Now to Book Our Services